Tomas-Simoes/Wordle-Prolog/README.md

 # Wordle Prolog
-This project is a logic-based implementation of the popular game **Wordle**, built entirely in **Prolog**.
+This project is a implementation of the popular game **Wordle**, built entirely in **Prolog**.
 It features a fully interactive text-based UI, a game loop, and a solver to assist with optimal guesses.

 ## Project Structure